 Certified Financial Planner®

 Jonathan lives in Northfield with his wife and two daughters.
 In his free time he enjoys outdoor activities like biking and hiking with friends, and traveling with his family.
-Pictured above is their trip to Cap Cod.

 Jonathan has more than 25 years’ experience structuring globally diversified investment portfolios.
 He develops custom investment strategies that balance broadly diversified equity and fixed income positions with the risk capacity, risk tolerance and investment objectives of each individual PrairieView client.
 He has expertise with the diversification of concentrated positions, as well as employee stock option valuation.
 Jonathan is a member of PrairieView's investment committee and helps manage clients' portfolios.